Questo/Ratatosk/README.md

 # 🐿️ Ratatosk

-**Ratatosk** is a small, event-driven C# application based on Domain-Driven Design (DDD) principles.
+**Ratatosk** is an-driven C# application based on Domain-Driven Design (DDD) principles.
 It leverages event sourcing, CQRS, and snapshotting to manage domain logic and state.

 ## 🚀 Features
 - **Event Sourcing**: Stores all changes to the application state as a sequence of events.